RavikantBedi/College-OLX/README.md

 Everyone
 #Step1: Firstly Clone this Repositry to your using Git Clone command on your VS CODE

-#Step2: Create Files as Per Video guidence on your vs code
+#Step2: Create your own seperate branch write and your code on that branch

 #Step3: Push Your Code .